fetaro/rbatch/README.md

 If you want to set a timeout of external command, you can use `cmd_timeout` option.

-And by using `cmd_raise` option, if status of command is not 0, raise Exception.
+By using `cmd_raise` option, if exit status of command is not 0, RBatch raise an Exception.
-You have no use for an error handring.
+This function help to handle the errors of external command.

 ### Double Run Check

-Using `forbid_double_run` option, two same name scripts cannot run at the same time.
+By using `forbid_double_run` option, two scripts both has same name cannot run at the same time.

 Manual
 --------------